 Above: Angel Oak of Johns Island, taken two days before becoming homeless.

 Our paths in life are inextricable from the paths of others.
 We are all connected, even if painfully.
 When I moved down to Charleston County, a collision was inevitable.
 Anyone with abusive parents knows no matter how cordial encounters may begin, your luck eventually runs out.
 An argument with my father one day turned to him calling for my brother’s medical incarceration the next.
 My brother had nothing to do with this conflict, but when is abuse ever logical?
 I had lost track of how many times my father had previously called for my brother to be locked up in a psych ward because he felt like it.
-He couldn’t punish me, so he punished my brother, and it took the doctors three weeks to admit that he showed no signs of schizophrenia or aggression and release him without any diagnosis or course of treatment.
+He couldn’t punish me, so he punished my brother, and it took the doctors three weeks to admit that my brother showed no signs of schizophrenia or aggression and release him without any diagnosis or course of treatment.
 The cruelty was the point.

 I did not know where I would end up.
 All I knew was that my path was leading me out of South Carolina.
 I picked up some falafel, checked into a local hotel, and started planning a trip across the United States.
 My first goal was to see some friends in Texas, so I looked West.
 I booked a hotel in Atlanta within walking distance of the Georgia Aquarium and went to bed comforted only by the idea of having some fun on what I could only guess would be a very long road trip.